Budibase/website/content/blog/updates/2023/pricing-v3.md

 In your Budibase portal, click Account > Usage and your plan is listed at the top of the screen.
 Underneath your plan name you will find your usage stats and allocations.

 ![img](https://lh6.googleusercontent.com/P2zPASfH3tfxJ3s2ks5GczSSTyjZi3HU6I9pPTULi4hDONDA483ee7hV4_8tFse8uiGLucfR0Q9avrMsQ1DDSD9jdec2qA3C-BoJc15xe0Bx3WtUbysjmjtNdzl3r7RgZ3xFt-rQdAG6CqzKH7NbOVQ)

+#### What does Enterprise plan pricing look like?

+Each organization is different with specific needs.
+If you’re interested in Budibase's Enterprise plan, our team would love to talk to you.
+You can [contact our sales team](https://budibase.com/contact) to learn more.

 ##